 John Fawkner Private Hospital Redevelopment

-- Multi-deck car park for staff and visiting doctors to alleviate pressure on parking in the locality.
+- A multi-deck staff car park and doctor car park to alleviate pressure on parking in the locality.